 Don’t dismiss shots with odd expressions or awkward interactions – these are the little quirks we only see in a split second which makes them more unique.

-More than anything else, apart from point number 7 – be patient.
+More than anything else, be patient.
 Don’t expect anything to happen, but also be ready for everything to happen.
 Life is full of surprises which what makes street photography so unique in all forms of the art.

-You may spend all day out walking but still catch no notable shots, other days you may get some award-winning ones.
+You may spend a day out walking the sidewalk and you catch no notable shots, other days you may get some award winning ones.

 Either way, don’t expect to get winners every time, but the law of averages will level it out over time – providing you don’t get dismayed by the dry days and you motivate yourself to get out regularly.